dirkpetersen/froster/README.md

 ### Standard usage

-In its most simple form you can use froster to archive a specific folder and
+In its most simple form you can use Froster to archive a specific folder, delete the source and restore the data interactively on a standalone Linux machine.

-for example we have 3 csv files in a folder
+For example we have 3 csv files in a folder

 ```
 dp@grammy:~$ ls -la ~/csv